 Implementation of the DAIP is the responsibility of all areas of the Department.
-The Implementation Plan sets out who is responsible for each action.
 The DAIP Committee will guide the overall implementation of the DAIP.

-As the Department's DAIPs are reviewed and new DAIPs are endorsed in future years, both staff and the public will be advised of the availability of updated DAIPs.
+As the Department's DAIPs are reviewed and replacement DAIPs are endorsed in future years, both employees and the public will be advised of the availability of updated DAIPs.